Lucca Comics & Games: Salone Internazionale dei Comics

-The Salone Internazionale dei Comics ("International Congress of Comics") was launched by a Franco-Italian partnership, consisting of Italians Rinaldo Traini and Romano Calisi and Frenchman Claude Moliterni (forming the International Congress of Cartoonists and Animators), and was first held 21–22 February 1965 in Bordighera, Imperia.
+The Salone Internazionale dei Fumetti ("International Congress of Comics") was launched by a Franco-Italian partnership, consisting of Italians Rinaldo Traini and Romano Calisi and Frenchman Claude Moliterni (forming the International Congress of Cartoonists and Animators), and was first held 21–22 February 1965 in Bordighera, Imperia.

 On September 24–25, 1966, the Salone was held in Lucca for the first time, in the Piazza Napoleone in the center of town; it grew in size and importance over the years.

 The 1968 edition, held November 16–17, also saw the birth of Immagine, the Center for Iconographic Studies, is born, a private cultural organization sponsored by the University of Rome that became responsible for producing the festival.
 Beginning in 1969, Traini became festival director, holding onto that position through the last Lucca salon, held in 1992.

 "Lucca 8", held October 29 – November 4, 1972, saw the festival expand to seven days, with the first three days dedicated to animation and the final three to comics.
 "Lucca 12", held October 30 – November 4, 1976, witnessed the participation of 32 countries and 15 international delegations, including UNESCO, UNICEF, the International Council of Design, and the International Animated Film Association.

 Funding issues reduced the frequency of the festival to every two years, beginning in 1977.
 From 1982 the festival was moved to the Palazzo dello Sport, a sports center outside the city walls, where it remained until 1992.
 The period between the 17th (October 26 – November 2, 1986) and 18th editions (October 28 – November 4, 1990) was marked by a financial and political crisis that nearly ended the Salon.
 A power struggle between Immagine and the Municipality of Lucca culminated in a temporary suspension of the event — no salon was held in 1988.
 Ultimately, a formal structure was created for shared governance and continuity of the festival.
 Despite tensions over commercialization (especially making the festival a ticketed event for the first time), "Lucca '90" successfully relaunched the event, blending prestige and public appeal.

 The 19th edition of the festival, held October 25 to November 1, 1992, was the final Salone Internazionale del Comics held in Lucca.